TypeMatrix 2030 vs. X-Bows: The Evolution of Ortholinear Ergonomics

 This is where the evolution happens.
 TypeMatrix uses a strict Grid (Ortholinear) layout.
 X-Bows uses a Radial (Columnar) layout.

 Great for finger movement, but it forces your wrists to stay perfectly parallel to each other.
-To type comfortably, you must keep your elbows wide and your forearms straight.
+To type comfortably, you must keep your elbows wide.
 If you type with your elbows close to your body (the natural posture), a straight grid still forces Ulnar Deviation (wrist twisting).

 We take the straight columns of the TypeMatrix and fan them out.
 This radial angle matches the natural geometry of your arms extending from your shoulders.
-It keeps your fingers aligned in columns while allowing your wrists to relax at a neutral angle, eliminating Ulnar Deviation without requiring you to change your elbow width.
+It keeps your fingers aligned in columns while allowing your wrists to relax at a neutral angle.

 3. The Hardware Upgrade: Membrane vs. Mechanical